Assoc. Prof. Daniel Orenstein

-He earned a MSc in Desert Ecology from Ben Gurion University of the Negev, and a PhD in interdisciplinary (environmental) studies from Brown University.
-His PhD dissertation focused on the impact of population growth and land use policy on urban sprawl and ecological contiguity in Israel.
+I earned a MSc in Desert Ecology from Ben Gurion University of the Negev, and a PhD in interdisciplinary (environmental) studies from Brown University.
+My PhD dissertation focused on the impact of population growth and land use policy on urban sprawl and ecological contiguity in Israel.

 STUDENTS & COLLABORATIONS

 Dr. Ronit Cohen-Seffer is the lab manager.
 Her PhD was about “The Paleogeography of the Southern Carmel Coastal Plain during the Late Pleistocene – Holocene” (submitted to the University of Haifa).
 She did her Post Doc at the GLOWA-JR project and contributed to the “urban ecology” chapter at the “Assessing the state of Israel’s Nature” HAMAARAG.
 She is also manager of the Technion Sustainability Hub.